The Cardio Trap - Are You Doing Too Much Cardio Exercise?

 Not only did I gain a lot more time from no longer needing to do so much cardio, but my health improved as well.
 My energy levels skyrocketed and my immune system became bullet proof.
 I was no longer draining my fuel tank on a daily basis, which meant I could put that effort and energy towards other, more important, things in life.

 These days all of my cardio is done through doing activities I enjoy.
 I love hiking mountains, racing my bike and sparring.
-I've sold the spinner and haven’t touched an elliptical in years.
-My exercises time in based on improving physical skills and abilities rather that simply burning off calories.
+I’ve sold the spinner and haven’t touched an elliptical in years.
+My exercise time is based on improving physical skills and abilities rather that simply burning off calories.

 If I feel like I may be in a positive calorie balance, I first turn to my diet.
 Rather than spending 2 hours huffing and puffing to burn off calories, I simply push the plate away a little sooner or have a few light dinners.
 It's a heck of a lot more time efficient and I save money on food as well.